axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-09-Memento-GMP-v6.0.6.md

     ts-node cosmwasm/query.js rewards $CHAIN
     ```

 1. Update `ampd` with the Memento chain configuration.
-Verifiers should use their own `$CHAIN` RPC node for the `http_url` in production.
+Verifiers should use their own Memento RPC node for the `http_url` in production.

     | Network              | `http_url`        |
     | -------------------- | ----------------- |